rachitaryal/BlueMonk/README.md

 - Start building Apis

 > The beautiful design and architecture of
-> the framework will help you develop your
+> the framework will help you build your
-> project quickly more efficiently.
+> project quickly & more efficiently.
 > The framework helps in making your project more
 > structured and therefore scalable.
 > Avoid redundant patterns.